Yanhua-Zhang/MultiTrans-extension/README.md

 - This is the optimized version of our previously released code ([link](https://github.com/Yanhua-Zhang/MultiTrans-extension-old)).

-- If you have any suggestions for improvement or encounter any issues, please feel free to contact me: yanhuazhang@mail.nwpu.edu.cn
+- If you have any suggestions for improvement or encounter any issues, please feel free to contact me: yanhuazhang@mail.nwpu.edu.cn or yanhuazhang2000@gmail.com

 ### 1. Download pre-trained Resnet models